TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

-                        Additional tags to set on the machines; tags are comma-separated, while name and value are colon separated; ex: "Task:MySnappyProject,Env:production" --subnet-id=SUBNET_ID
+                        Additional tags to set on the machines; tags are comma-separated, while name and value are colon separated; ex: "Task:MySnappyProject,Env:production" --copy-aws-credentials
+                        Add AWS credentials to hadoop configuration to allow Snappy to access S3 --subnet-id=SUBNET_ID
                         VPC subnet to launch instances in --vpc-id=VPC_ID       VPC to launch instances in